M2neko/Due_Tonight/README.md

 ## Game Logic

-* General: For a fighting game, the basic components includes characters, background, healthbar and a timer.
-Movement and damage is critical to game experience.
+* General: For a fighting game, the basic components include characters, background, healthbar, and a timer.
+Movement and damage are critical to game experience.
 ![game](game.png)
 * Scene: There are six scenes overall.
 Players can interact with scene2 and scene3 to choose their characters and background.
 And then go to scene 4 for fighting.
-* Timer: We chose 100s as the duration for one round, according to some classical fighting games.
+* Timer: We chose 100s as the duration for one round, according to some classic fighting games.
 * Game manager: The most important game logic in our game is to decided various results of the battle, deciding the winner, K.O or draw.
 I used several SerializeField to managed different game objects.
-And I list many cases to display different images and declare winner.
+And I list many cases to display different images and declare the winner.
 This part is finished in [EndGame.cs](https://github.com/M2neko/ECS_189L_Final_Project/blob/e24b55683341bb6b5205ebb09476c874e7503a91/Overcodeeeeeeee/Assets/Script/EndGame.cs#L1-L106).
 * Skill: I decided to give each character two skills in order to make our game more worth playing.
-Also they have one shield skills to reduce damage which is controlled by the shield multiplier.
+Also, they have one shield skill to reduce the damage which is controlled by the shield multiplier.
 Character 'Zee' is more powerful than others because I used [Random.Range](https://github.com/M2neko/ECS_189L_Final_Project/blob/e77f2d826e6e4ff1fd36407a485e47eac3af8894/Overcodeeeeeeee/Assets/Script/Damage.cs#L53-L58) to make her sword skill has the opportunities to have higher damage than normal.
 Some other skills' damage might have small adjustment because of the [Random.Range](https://github.com/M2neko/ECS_189L_Final_Project/blob/e77f2d826e6e4ff1fd36407a485e47eac3af8894/Overcodeeeeeeee/Assets/Script/Damage.cs#L66-L78) as well.
-* Healthbar and Damage: These are the two main parts which will influence our fhghting game.
-We used the object pooling method we learned from exercise 5 to finish butner's shoot gate ability.
-And we designed a damage engine with serilizedfield of each damage for different ability which would allow us to test the game and modify to balance the player.
-And we keep tracking the healthbar controller to see if there's a winner for the whole game logic.
+* Healthbar and Damage: These are the two main parts which will influence our fighting game.
+We used the object pooling method we learned from exercise 5 to finish Butner's shoot gate ability.
+And we designed a damage engine with serilizedfield of each damage for different ability which would allow us to test the game and modify it to balance the power of player.
+And we keep tracking the healthbar controller to see if there's a winner for the end of game.
 ![damage](damage.png)
 The script is [Damage.cs](https://github.com/M2neko/ECS_189L_Final_Project/blob/e24b55683341bb6b5205ebb09476c874e7503a91/Overcodeeeeeeee/Assets/Script/Damage.cs#L1-L115)